-Generally, spending more time on designing views for a query workload tends to pay off, as greater improvement can thereby be achieved in the query performance using the resulting stored derived data.
-As the number of potentially beneficial views or indexes tends to be prohibitive even for simple query workloads [4,13,21], in many cases it is not practical to use exhaustive enumeration to obtain derived data that would globally minimize query costs.
-Several approaches (see, e.g., [4,19,21,32]) have been proposed to design good-quality sets of derived data for SQL queries, without spending an inordinate amount of time on the design.
-We continue the work of [19,21] of studying view-selection algorithms that are competitive, that is, provide optimality guarantees on their outputs without necessarily exploring the entire search space of views.
-In this paper we present a formal model of view selection for queries on star-schema data warehouses and explore competitive techniques for designing and using views in this context.
+have been proposed to efficiently design good-quality sets of derived data for SQL queries.
+We continue the work of [18, 20] of studying view-selection algorithms that are competitive, that is, provide optimality guarantees on their outputs without necessarily exploring the entire search space of views.
+We present a formal model of view selection for queries on star-schema data warehouses and explore competitive techniques for designing and using views in this context.
 Our techniques and results are applicable to a practically important class of range-aggregate queries on star-schema data warehouses.